parisUlloa/LabReport1/Week1:LabReport.md

 Open a **New Terminal**
 ![Image](terminal.png)

+## If a question pops up in te terminal it is valid to say YES to anything the software is asking in order to have a smooth installation

 * In order to set up ur ieng6 account we will begin by typing _ssh_ first then following your _AD username_

 For example: